grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 ## Modularize logic

-First, extract each group function into its own file.
+With [modules](/using-k6/modules), you can use logic and variables from other files.
-To modularize like this, you need to extract the tested endpoints into separate files.
+Use modules to extract the functions to their own files.
-Then export them from their file and import them into the main test.

-To modularize the functions follow these steps.
+To do so, follow these steps:

 1. Copy the previous script (`whole-tutorial.js`) and save it as `main.js`.
 1. Extract the `User contacts page` group function from `main.js` script file and paste it into a new file called `contacts.js`